Ahsome/NIMA-Notes/UQ/Tutorials/Short Cases.md

 2. Positive troponin levels: Concerning for NSTEMI or STEMI.
 No ECG so cannot choose either.
 Not likely to be unstable angina
 3. "*10 times the upper limit of normal*"

+## Case 2:
+1. Gastro can cause DKA

 # Long case:
 ## Information:
 1. Look at investigations as Bed Side, Bloods, and Imaging